Start of Main Content

 Below we’ve listed the top 10 essential hospital metrics to track, with examples from Definitive Healthcare’s comprehensive healthcare commercial intelligence.

-1. Length of stay
+Length of stay

 Length of stay measures the length of time between a patient’s admittance to and discharge from a hospital.
-This metric is most often tracked over months and annual quarters, though it can also be tracked over the course of a few weeks.
+This metric is most often tracked over months and annual quarters, though it can also be tracked over a few weeks.
 Length of stay measurement can be examined for an entire hospital or a specific therapy area, such as acute myocardial infarctions (AMIs).

 This data is important because it quantifies care efficiency over time.
-Longer patient stays are associated with greater risk of hospital-acquired infections (HAIs) and other hospital-acquired conditions (HACs), as well as higher patient mortality rates.
+Longer patient stays are associated with a greater risk of hospital-acquired infections (HAIs) and other hospital-acquired conditions (HACs), as well as higher patient mortality rates.

 Interestingly, cardiac patients are an exception to this rule.
 Those admitted for heart failure see lower mortality rates with shorter hospital stays, but higher readmission rates.
 As with other conditions, there is a risk of releasing patients too early and overlooking potentially life-threatening complications.

 Patient length of stay also impacts hospital financial performance.
 Naturally, the longer a patient stays at a hospital, the more money is required to care for them.
 In addition to patient care costs, CMS incentivizes shorter patient stays where possible, offering financial bonuses to reduce the time patients spend in hospitals for an episode of care.
-According to our data, the average length of stay among short-term acute care hospitals in the U.S. was 7.2 days in 2022.
+According to our data, the average length of stay among short-term acute care hospitals in the U.S. was 4.9 days in 2023.

-2. Readmission rates
+Readmission rates

 Readmission rates track the percentage of patients that are admitted into the same or another hospital within 30 days of being discharged for the same condition—or a complication from the original episode of care.
 This metric measures the quality of care given to patients.
 High hospital readmission rates indicate that physicians and other care providers are not delivering the proper care to patients, overlooking complications or relevant patient data.
 Lower hospital readmission rates, by extension, indicate a strong quality of care.

-3. HCAHPS
+HCAHPS

 The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey measures 64 markers of patient satisfaction.
 Topics included in the survey range from care quality to cleanliness of the care facility.
 Results from the survey are released as star ratings on a scale of 1 to 5, with 5 being the best possible score.
 HCAHPS scores provide actionable data on how hospitals can improve patient care and services offered.

 Most criticisms of the HCAHPS system center around the simplistic manner of the star system.
 Hospital leaders argue that the ratings are misleading, as they do not always provide the whole picture of patient care.
-Similarly, experts expressed concern that hospitals serving poor and high-risk populations are unfairly penalized through this system—particularly hospitals with high patient volume.
+Similarly, experts expressed concern that hospitals serving poor and high-risk populations are unfairly penalized through this system—particularly hospitals with high patient volumes.
 Average daily census refers to the mean number of patients admitted to the hospital every day.

-4. Mortality rates
+Mortality rates

 Patient mortality rate measures the percentage of patients who die in a hospital’s care before being discharged.
 This metric is a strong indicator of providers’ ability to stabilize a patient’s condition following surgery or another procedure.

-5. Bed utilization rate
+Bed utilization

-6. Incidents
+Incidents

-Hospital incidents include unintentional consequences or side effects of hospital procedures, including conditions like sepsis, postoperative respiratory failure, pulmonary embolisms, hemorrhages and other reactions or infections.
+Hospital incidents include unintentional consequences or side effects of hospital procedures, including conditions like sepsis, postoperative respiratory failure, pulmonary embolisms, hemorrhages, and other reactions or infections.
 This metric measures the ability of healthcare professionals to provide comprehensive, high-quality care to patients without triggering an adverse reaction.

-7. CMS program performance
+CMS program performance

 CMS spearheads dozens of initiatives aiming to reduce overall healthcare costs and improve care quality across the country.